theimpossibleastronaut/rmw/README.md

 -s, --select              select files from list to restore

-This will bring up an interactive list of files in your waste folders.
+This will bring up an interactive list of files in your waste directories.
-You can use the left/right cursor keys to switch between one waste folder and another.
+You can use the left/right cursor keys to switch between one waste directory and another.
 You can select multiple files to restore at once, then press enter to restore them.

 -u, --undo-last           undo last ReMove